coolusername244/AMH-Beauty/README.md

 section while also having an area dedicated to infomation about herself and links to constantly updating social media.

+The live site can be viewed by clicking [here](https://coolusername244.github.io/MS1/).

 ## UX
 ---
 This webpage is primarly targeted to a female audience while also allowing the involvement